Jury quickly finds Murdaugh guilty of murder of wife, son

 The state’s legal team emerged from the courthouse to a celebratory atmosphere.
 South Carolina Attorney General Alan Wilson thanked the prosecution for the past six weeks of late nights spent at a local hotel.

 “It was all worth it.
 Because we got to bring justice and be a voice for Maggie and Paul Murdaugh,” Wilson said.
-“Today’s verdict proved that no one — no matter who you are in society — is above the law,” he added, a line met with applause from the growing crowd.
+“Today’s verdict proved that no one — no matter who you are in society — is above the law,” he added, a line met with applause from spectators.

 Through more than 75 witnesses and nearly 800 pieces of evidence, jurors heard about betrayed friends and clients, Murdaugh’s failed attempt to stage his own death in an insurance fraud scheme, a fatal boat crash in which his son was implicated, the housekeeper who died in a fall in the Murdaugh home, the grisly scene of the killings and Bubba, the chicken-snatching dog.

-In the end, Murdaugh’s fate appeared sealed by cellphone video taken by his son, who he called “Little Detective” for his knack for finding bottles of painkillers in his father’s belongings after the lawyer had sworn off the pills.
+In the end, Murdaugh’s fate appeared sealed by the cellphone video taken by his son Paul, who he called “Little Detective” for his knack for finding bottles of painkillers in his father’s belongings after the lawyer had sworn off the pills.

-Testimony culminated in Murdaugh’s appearance on the witness stand, when he admitted stealing millions from clients and lying to investigators about being at the dog kennels where the shootings took place but steadfastly maintained his innocence in the deaths of Maggie and Paul Murdaugh.
+Testimony culminated in Murdaugh’s appearance on the witness stand, when he admitted stealing millions from clients and lying to investigators about being at the dog kennels where the shootings took place but steadfastly maintained his innocence in the deaths of his wife and son.

 “I did not kill Maggie, and I did not kill Paul.
 I would never hurt Maggie, and I would never hurt Paul — ever — under any circumstances,” Murdaugh said.